 Analysis / Bias

-Overall, we rate the Manchester Union Leader Right Biased based on editorial positions that favor the right and Mixed for factual reporting based on failed fact checks.
-(7/19/2016) Updated (D. Van Zandt 7/21/2018)
+Overall, we rate the Manchester Union Leader Right Biased based on editorial positions that mostly favor the right and High for factual reporting due to proper sourcing and a clean fact check record.
+(7/19/2016) Updated (D. Van Zandt 10/27/2020)